NordicESMhub/OsloCTM3/README.md

 ---
 ## Quick start

-Log in to abel and create a directory:
+Log in to ABEL/SAGA and create a directory:
 ~~~
 > mkdir models
 ~~~